kuferek/homepage/README.md

 https://kuferek.github.io/homepage/

-### Descroption
+### Description

-On my first website you can find some information about me, where I am from, where I finished my study and my hobbies.
+On my first website you can find some information about me, where I am from, where I finished my chemical studies and my hobbies.
 Also you can see the **sweetest cat ever**!